 In addition to filing deadlines that hold you accountable, your employer has certain time restrictions they must comply with in regard to your workers’ compensation claim:

-- According to that same statute, you could be entitled to retroactive benefits for injuries that last longer than 21 days
+- According to that same statute, you could be entitled to retroactive benefits for injuries that last longer than 21 days.

-Because of the nature of injuries, the length of your recovery time and the extent of your medical treatments and bills will vary from worker to worker.
+Because of the nature of your injuries, the length of your recovery time, and the extent of your medical treatments and bills will vary from worker to worker.
 Each workers’ comp claim is unique.
 Your workers’ compensation lawyer can help you understand how the relevant timeline may affect your claim for benefits.

 Complete a Free Case Evaluation form now